riletan/promptz/memory-bank/activeContext.md

 ## Current Focus

-The project is currently in the initial development phase with a strong focus on enhancing the prompt discovery and filtering functionality.
+The project is currently in the initial development phase with a strong focus on enhancing the prompt discovery and filtering functionality, as well as adding MCP (Model Context Protocol) server integration.
 The primary focus areas are:

+1. **MCP Server Integration**: Implementing MCP server configuration and connection capabilities
-1. **Search and Filtering**: Implementing and refining search capabilities and filters for prompt discovery
+2. **Search and Filtering**: Implementing and refining search capabilities and filters for prompt discovery
-2. **Prompt Management**: Refining CRUD operations and improving the user experience for prompt creation, editing, and sharing
+3. **Prompt Management**: Refining CRUD operations and improving the user experience for prompt creation, editing, and sharing
-3. **UI Components**: Enhancing prompt-related UI components for better usability
+4. **UI Components**: Enhancing prompt-related UI components for better usability
-4. **Core Platform Setup**: Continuing to establish the Next.js application with AWS Amplify backend
+5. **Core Platform Setup**: Continuing to establish the Next.js application with AWS Amplify backend
-5. **Authentication System**: Refining user authentication with Amazon Cognito
+6. **Authentication System**: Refining user authentication with Amazon Cognito

 ## Recent Developments

+- Implemented MCP server configuration page to enable integration with AI assistants
+- Created copy-to-clipboard functionality for MCP server configuration details
 - Implemented search and filtering functionality for prompts with text search and tag-based filtering
 - Enhanced prompt management functionality with improved form components
 - Implemented draft system for saving work-in-progress prompts